dxdisrupt/rocket/Readme.md

 1. Assuming everything has worked so far, if you have a rocket handy, and you just can't wait, go ahead and **SAFELY** try firing a rocket.
 Remember, this is supposed to be a fun thing, not a weapon.
 Please **DO NOT EVER AIM THE ROCKET AT SOMEBODY**.
 I have had MULTIPLE accidental misfires during my use of the rocket, and have been very lucky to have never injured anybody, but this can be dangerous, so please take care.

+	You can aim the rocket by rotating the compression chamber.
+If the zip ties are too loose you can tighten them up to add enough friction to keep the compression chamber in place after "aiming"

-1. Here is the final assembled rocket:
+1. Here is the final assembled rocket launcher:

 	![01020-AssembledRocket](images/01020-assembledrocket.png?raw=true "Assembled Rocket")